oneapi-src/level-zero-spec/include/core/INTRO.md

 - works for production / release drivers
 - implements [Tools](#tls) APIs

-The instrumentation layer must be enabled via an environment variables.
+The instrumentation layer must be enabled via an environment variable.
 Each capability is enabled by additional environment variables.

 The instrumentation layer supports the following capabilities: